newaetech/ChipShover/host-python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ChipSHOVER Python API Documentation
+ChipShover Python API Documentation
 ======================================

-ChipSHOVER is an XY(Z) Table controller table and driver.
-Based on Marlin 3D printer firmware, it accepts G-Codes for PC based control of its position and various other functionality.
-It also includes an LCD for status readout, as well as a joystick/buttons for quick positioning and other control.
+ChipSHOVER is the Precision Position Producer, and consists of the full chain of a physical XYZ table, mounts, electronic controller, and Python interface.
+The control electronics (called ChipShover-One) are based on the Marlin 3D printer firmware, meaning they use standard G-Codes for PC based control of its position and various other functionality.

-This Python API is designed as a simple way to control the ChipSHOVER from a programming language.
+This Python API is designed as a simple way to control the ChipSHOVER-One from Jupyter notebooks or other Python scripts/programs.
+You can use this ChipShover Python API with other 3D printed based mainboards - we specifically used standard 3D printer firmware & G-Codes to make it easier to maintain the same Pythin API interface.

 .. toctree::
    :maxdepth: 2